todar/resume/doc/Cover Sheet.md

 - **Location** this gives me the flexiblity to maintain a healty balance between work and family life.
 This is important for me so that I don't get burnt out on my tasks at hand.

 - **Competitive opportunities** I have a strong desire to advance in my career.
 I want to have a place that has room for me to grow as I increase in my knowledge and skillsets.

-- Linkedin An innovative, teachable, problem solving developer with over 5 years of development within a corporate setting, developing systems and processes that have reduced thousands of labor hours while greatly increasing internal audit findings.
-Along with real world experience, Robert continues to learn the latest technologies, best practices, and design trends and aims to constantly refine his skills and knowledge base.
-He is a strong team player with a track record of demonstrating high character, accountability, maintaining an effective and clear line of communication.